Trade Forex Trading

 Mindset

-Trade Without Emotions - when it comes to the market you should not let the emotions of fear & greed control you when you're trading.
-You should always trade based on the rules of your trading plan.
-Avoid becoming greedy and wanting more profit from the same trade instead of closing the trade transaction at your takeprofit level.
+Trade Without Emotions - When you are in the market, don't let fear or greed control you when you trade.
+Always trade based on the rules in your trading plan.
+Don't be greedy and want more profit from a trade: instead, close the trade when you reach your profit level.

 Money Management in FX Trading